zjalicn/Astro-Lift/README.md

-# 🌒 astro-starter
+# 🌒 Astro Lift

-Created this template as a light weight solution for building static websites with beautiful uis
+Created this Astro template as a light weight solution for building static websites for businesses with beautiful uis

 ## 🌟 Requirements